DineshBiswal362/Weybacks/README.md

 # Weybacks
 This script is ready to use on your Kali Linux system for bug bounty reconnaissance!
 Find out the Waybacks Urls
 Features:
-✅ Input Parameter Support - Interactive prompt for target domain ✅ Green Text Output - All URLs displayed in green in terminal ✅ Wayback CDX API - Uses the exact API endpoint you provided ✅ Line-by-Line Storage - Each URL saved on separate line in text file
+✅ Input Parameter Support - Interactive prompt for target domain.
+✅ Green Text Output - All URLs displayed in green in terminal ✅ Wayback CDX API - Uses the exact API endpoint you provided ✅ Line-by-Line Storage - Each URL saved on separate line in text file